Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-The chain of $M$ Coulomb islands, connected to source and drain reservoirs by its ends, is shown in Fig. \ref{fig_HCB_setup}a.
+\textit{Description of the system - }The chain of $M$ Coulomb islands, connected to source and drain reservoirs of respective temperatures $T_\mathrm{S}$ and $T_\mathrm{D}$ by its ends, is shown in Fig. \ref{fig_HCB_setup}a.
 We first write the conservation of charge $q_k$ for each island $k$ and $N$ edge channels, in a Langevin approach \cite{SlobodeniukPRB2013}:

 where the $\delta I_{\mathrm{L/R},\ell}^{T_k}$ terms are Johnson-Nyquist current noises emitted by the islands at thermal equilibrium temperature $T_k$. $\delta V_k$ is the fluctuating potential for island $k$, linked to the island charge $q_k$ via $\delta V_k=q_k/C$, where we assume the same capacitance $C$ for each island.
 Two regimes in Eq. (\ref{charge_conservation}) can be distinguished: first, if the island's capacitance $C$ is large enough, incoming current fluctuations at the typical thermal frequencies $\sim k_BT/\hbar\gg G_0/C$ flow to the ground through the capacitance.
 The island thus absorbs all incoming thermal radiation like an ideal black body, then emitting Johnson-Nyquist current noise in all channels (in an uncorrelated way) with equal average power $\pi^2k_\mathrm{B}^2T_k^2/6h$.
 In that situation voltage fluctuations vanish (each island is effectively grounded at the considered frequencies) and the (squared) temperature profile is that of a diffusive medium in a discretized version, independent of $N$, i.e.: